tomquinonero/carrot-css/docs/documentation/typography.md

 We want you to not struggle with setting nice base typographic rule.
 You should only chose your font and be good to go.

+## The `--measure` of content

+This concept is largely inspired by this [readability tutorial from piccalil.li](https://piccalil.li/tutorial/improve-the-readability-of-the-content-on-your-website), and you can refer to the original post for more informations.

+The `--mesure` CSS variable hold the max width of paragraph.
+It garantee readability per default by limiting `p` and `li` to ~70 characters.

+The headings will be limited to ~30 character and that'll look great by default.

 ## Font sizes

 Carrot CSS defines the default text sizes, based on a ratio between sizes.
 The default ratio is `1.33`.